arjunyuvaraj/iThings/pages/English.md

 title:: English

 - #  ☕️ Welcome
   Welcome to my hub for English.
 This encompasses a WIDE variety of topics mainly covering Writing and Reading.
-However, it also includes allof my book reviews starting form the date of writing this! [[May 28th, 2025]]!
+However, it also includes all of my book reviews starting form the date of writing this! [[May 28th, 2025]]!
 Also, this may include notes from future classes!
 - # 📖 Book Log
   collapsed:: true
 	- ## To Be Read